- State your point in a respectful tone. Mention all the necessary details to prove your claim. Make sure you let the reader know about your research.

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing miscellaneous letters to government officials
+Further things to consider when writing error letters to government officials

 Letters to Government Officials